HITECHCRIME/HC_SG198_XXX/README.md

 and that's why (they - rhyme with feign and game) feeling trapped in retinas
-(sharp circles) caught in (upward) whites traced to the backheads of the crowd scent is on us, that's my game
+(sharp circles) caught in (upward) whites traced to the backheads of the crowd scent is on us, that's my (their) game

 if you understand blink twice
 phase still rages way too fast